kubapeter/portfolio/Coursera Courses/Standalone Courses/Operations Research (3): Theory/README.md

 - [x] [certificate](./Coursera_Certificate_Operations_Research_(3)_Theory.pdf) ([verification](https://coursera.org/verify/GDK87SR66HD6))

 ## Remarks
+- The course is really fun.
+The lecturer is thorough, shares the slides, so it is easy to follow the lectures.
 - For some practical calculations the course intorduces and uses the [Gurobi Optimizer](https://www.gurobi.com/products/gurobi-optimizer/).
 All the Jupyter notebooks use this tool.

 ## Syllabus